CSCfi/csc-user-guide/docs/apps/discovery-studio.md

 usage in Finnish universities.

 !!!
 Note
-    The national Discovery Studio licence provided by CSC will end by the end of 2022.
+    The national Discovery Studio license provided by CSC will end by the end of 2022.
     On 2023 Discovery Studio will not be availale any more.
     Please consider using [Maestro](./maestro.md) as relplacement.